-Net cash provided by operating activities increased by \\ \xi 358,810 million year on year to \\ \xi 1,682,166 million mainly due to a smaller range of increase in loans for financial business and increase in trade and other receivables.
+Net cash provided by operating activities decreased ¥213,518 million year on year to ¥1,468,648 million mainly due to a smaller range of increase in trade and other payables and deposits for financial business.

-Net cash used in investing activities increased by \(\frac{\pm}{4}\)7,975 million year on year to \(\frac{\pm}{6}\)58,925 million mainly due to an increase in purchases of securities for financial business and a decrease in proceeds from acquisition of subsidiaries.
+Net cash used in investing activities increased ¥102,668 million year on year to ¥761,593 million mainly due to an increase in purchases of securities for financial business.